 Going meatless has gone mainstream in recent years, but what are the reasons behind it?
-Nutrition Expert Rachael Hartley shares the 3 most important questions to ask yourself if you’re considering or already are a vegan or vegetarian.
+Here are the 3 most important questions to ask yourself if you’re considering going vegan or vegetarian.

 Going completely meatless as a vegetarian or vegan has become a rising trend in recent years.
 Typically, there two main reasons as the motivation for going meatless:

 - Some are concerned about the ethics of eating meat, in particular, how animals are treated on factory farms and the environmental impact.